SeineAle/daytona-md/daytona2.md

 - Adding Node.js to the system path

-  **Windows**
-  - Open the Settings and search for "Environment Variables".
-  - Click on the "Environment Variables" button.
+  **Windows:** Open the Settings and search for `Environment Variables`.
+Click on the `Environment Variables` button and select the `Path` variable.
+Click on the "Edit" button and add an entry: `.\node_modules\.bin`.
-  - Select the "Path" variable.
-  - Click on the "Edit" button.
-  - In the Edit Environment Variable screen, click the "New" button.
-  - Add an entry: `.\node_modules\.bin`.

   **Linux / MacOS:** execute the following command:
 ```bash
 export PATH=$PATH:/usr/local/nodejs/bin
 ```
 #### Step 3: How to Start the Backend Server
-- Navigate to the `backend` directory within the cloned repository and run:
+- Open your terminal or command prompt.
+Use the `cd` command to navigate to the `backend` directory within the cloned repository and run the following command to install all necessary dependencies:
 ```bash
 npm install
 ```
-- Create a `.env` file in the `backend` directory and add the following line:
+- Create a `.env` file in the `backend` directory and add the following line int it.
+Change "Your Database Connection String" with real MongoDB connection uri.
 ```
 MONGO_URI="Your Database Connection String"
 ```